ClariceBoldDev/M1-JavelinPolishers/README.md

 - Git -Git was used to control versions of the website.
 I used the Gitpod terminal to commit to Git and Push to GitHub.
 - GitHub: GitHub is used to store project code after it was pushed.
 - Balsamiq: was used to design and create my wireframes.
+- Hoover.css: was used for my navigation menu

 ### **Websites**